-North Tyneside Council Report to Cabinet
+North Tyneside Council Report to Cabinet Date: 7 February 2022

-Date: 10 February 2020
+Date: 7 February 2022

-Title: 2020-2024 Financial Planning and Budget Process: Cabinet's Draft
+Title: 2022-2026 Financial Planning and Budget Process: Cabinet's Draft

 Budget and Council Tax Requirement Proposals

 Budget Scrutiny Sub-group report to Cabinet

 Portfolio(s): Elected Mayor Cabinet Member(s): Mrs Norma

 Redfearn

-Finance and Resources Councillor Ray Glindon
+Finance and Resources Councillor Martin

-Housing Councillor Steve

-Cox
+Rankin

+Deputy Mayor Councillor Carl

+Johnson

 Report from Service

 Area:

 Senior Leadership Team

-Responsible Officer: Janice Gillespie, Head of Resources
+Responsible Officer: Janice Gillespie, Director of Resources Tel: 643 5701

 (Chief Finance Officer)

-Tel: 643 5701

 Wards affected: All

 PART 1

 1.1 Executive Summary:

-The purpose of this report is to provide Cabinet with any recommendations made by the Budget Scrutiny sub-group in relation to Cabinet's Final Budget Proposals as part of the 2020-2024 Financial Planning and Budget Process.

-This report should be viewed in conjunction with its report to Overview, Scrutiny & Policy Development Committee of 13 January 2020.
+The purpose of this report is to provide Cabinet with considerations and any recommendations made by the Budget Scrutiny sub-group in relation to Cabinet's Final Budget Proposals as part of the 2022-2026 Financial Planning and Budget Process.
+This report should be viewed in conjunction with its report to Overview, Scrutiny & Policy Development Committee of 17 January 2022.
 1.2 Recommendation(s):

 1.2.1 Cabinet are recommended to note the report.
 1.3 Forward Plan:

-Twenty eight days' notice of this report has been given and it first appeared on the Forward Plan that was published on 23 December 2019.

-1.4 Council Plan and policy framework:
+Twenty-eight days' notice of this report has been given and it first appeared on the Forward Plan that was published on 7 January 2022 1.4 Council Plan and policy framework:

 - 1.4.1 The Budget and Policy Framework Procedure Rules are set out in Part 4.7 of the Authority's Constitution.
 The Budget is guided by paragraph 4.7.3 covering the process for the preparation, consideration and final approval of the Authority's Council Tax requirement and Council Tax level.
 The statutory and constitutional requirements for preparing, considering and approving these issues drive the timetable for the Financial Planning and Council Tax setting process of the Authority. - 1.4.2 The development of the Financial Plan and Budget has followed the same timetable as in previous years.
 The proposals have been presented to Overview and Scrutiny during the course of the Budget setting process. - 1.4.3 The Financial Planning and Budget process is a fundamental part of the overall governance and assurance framework of the Authority.
 This in turn provides assurance that is considered as part of preparing the Annual Governance Statement each year.
 1.5 Information:

-1.5.1 The Budget Scrutiny sub-group met on 16 December 2020 where the Head of Resources and Senior Officers presented the 2020-2024 Financial Planning and Budget Process: Cabinets Initial Budget proposals.

-The sub-group reported its views to Overview, Scrutiny & Policy Development Committee at its meeting on the 13 January 2020, which were then considered by Cabinet at its meeting on 3 February 2020.

-Overview, Scrutiny & Policy Development Committee at its meeting on the 13 January 2020, gave delegation to the Budget Scrutiny sub-group to make any further recommendations to Cabinet as a result of its meeting on the 4 February 2020.
-Any recommendations were to be put forward to Cabinet at its meeting on 10 February 2020.
+- 1.5.1 The Budget Scrutiny sub-group met on 15 December 2021 where the Director of Resources and Senior Officers presented the 2022-2026 Financial Planning and Budget Process: Cabinets Initial Budget proposals.
+The sub-group reported its views to Overview, Scrutiny & Policy Development Committee at its meeting on the 17 January 2022, which were then considered by Cabinet at its meeting on 31 February 2022. - 1.5.2 In response to Cabinets Initial Budget proposals there were no recommendations for Cabinet to consider.
+The report received by Cabinet at its meeting on 31 January 2022 outlined considerations of the approach to Budget setting for 2022/23. - 1.5.3 There were no recommendations made in relation to Cabinet's engagement approach or the initial Budget proposals for the General Fund, HRA, the 2022-2027 Investment Plan and the 2022/23 Treasury Management Statement and Annual Investment Strategy.
+Overview, Scrutiny & Policy Development Committee at its meeting on the 17 January 2022, gave delegation to the Budget Scrutiny sub-group to make any further recommendations to Cabinet as a result of its meeting on the 1 February 2022.
+Following this meeting no further recommendations were made to be considered by Cabinet.
 1.6 Decision options:

 1.6.1 The following decision options are available for consideration by Cabinet:

 Option 1

 Cabinet to note the report from the Budget Scrutiny sub-group.

 Option 2

 Cabinet can disagree with the report.